mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 * **onBeforeRemove**: Event before deleting data
 * **onAfterRemove**: Event after deleting data

-In difference to the save-events, the update-events work only on an update of the data, not on creation.
+In difference to the save events, the update events work only on an update of the data, not on creation.

-**Note:** The events are still in development and should be used with caution.
-The correct matching of the events and their dependencies are not yet finished and may be changed in future versions.

 The following sections show some examples.
 If you want to set several parameters in an event, these can be listed in sequence, separated by a semicolon, e.g.